-We entered into an employment agreement with Mr. Keshav R. Murugesh in February 2010, which was amended with effect from February 19, 2013, to serve as our Group Chief Executive Officer for a five-year term, which will renew automatically for three additional successive terms of three years each, unless either we or Mr. Murugesh elects not to renew the term.
-Our employment agreement with Mr. Murugesh was further amended effective February 19, 2014 and February 19, 2017 to revise Mr. Murugesh's compensation (including share grants).
+We entered into an employment agreement with Mr. Keshav R. Murugesh in February 2010, to serve as our Group Chief Executive Officer.
+The agreement was amended with effect from February 19, 2013, February 19, 2014, February 19, 2017 and March 18, 2022, in each case to revise Mr. Murugesh's compensation (including share grants).
+The agreement provides for Mr. Murugesh's appointment for an initial five-year term, which is renewed automatically for three additional successive terms of three years each, unless either we or Mr. Murugesh elects not to renew the term.
+On June 14, 2022, we extended the expiration of the employment agreement from August 2023 to August 2025.